 - LinkedIn's Find Alumni tool can help you find organisations Newcastle graduates are working in

 Opportunities for Newcastle University students

-Newcastle Hospitals Work Experience
+Newcastle Hospitals Work Shadowing

 Applications open in February for one week and the work experience takes place during the Easter vacation.
 Call in to the Careers Service to find out more.